SomeoneNamedCaz/E.-Coli-genome-analysis/README.md

 This was an attempt that didn't work out because it wasn't able to recover enough of the genome.
 It used the aligned sequence files (.maf) from gsAlign instead of the vcf snp files and tried to combine them.

 # parallelgsalignSNPsToMultipleAlign.py
 this was an attempt at multithreading, but it didn't result in much speed up (maybe needed to copy the set over).
-The single threaded version is pretty fast right now in comparison (~2hrs).
+The single threaded version is pretty fast right now in comparison.

 # Gene Presence and Absence: